 Some (6/11) expressly stated that they would become less likely to answer any unknown call lacking certification, once the certification marker was seen.

-CONCLUSIONS:
+Conclusions:

 Hiya has concluded that the use of such a marker with clear context would negatively impact all calls lacking this marker.